Charles E W Bean, Diaries, AWM38 3DRL 606/82/1 - July 1917 - Part 4

 on / coast.
 The first

-thing though asked me at
+thing Hough asked me at

-Brentwood ws; well Chas,
+Brentwood ws: well Chas,

 when is / big offensive